hgoda90/Hgoda90-Graphics-n-Varieties/README.md

-# Mega Bezel Graphics Varieties
+# Mega Bezel Graphics + Varieties
-These are essentialy varieties of Mega Bezel Graphics.
+These are essentialy varieties of Mega Bezel Graphics and custom graphics for Mega Bezel.
 The Duimon Graphics varieties are based on console variations that were released publicly.
 Soqueroeu TV Backgrounds are simply just cropped to make the images more useable on smaller screens.
 There will be different Graphics in the future but the previous two are the ones currently available.

 To use the Varieties the following are required